Anant1213/Anant1213/README.md

-### Hi there 👋
+Hi there! 👋

-**Anant1213/Anant1213** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+I'm Anant Srivastava, a passionate Machine Learning enthusiast with a keen interest in Deep Learning and its applications.
+Welcome to my GitHub profile!
+Here's a bit about me:

-Here are some ideas to get you started:
+🔭 I’m currently working on projects related to Machine Learning and Deep Learning.

-- 🔭 I’m currently working on projects related to Machine Learning and Deep Learning
+🌱 I’m currently deepening my knowledge in Deep Learning and exploring its implications.
-- 🌱 I’m currently learning Deep Learning and implications
+👯 I enjoy diving into research papers to stay updated with the latest advancements in AI.

-- 👯 I love reading research paper
+💼 I have experience as a Data Science Intern at Fidelity Investments, where I worked on real-world data analysis and machine learning projects.
-- 💬 Ask me about Machine Learning and Deep Learning
+💼 I'm also the founder of Finze.AI, where I lead the development of cutting-edge AI solutions for stock market analysis.

-- 📫 How to reach me: srivastavaanant016@gmail.com
+💬 Ask me about anything related to Machine Learning and Deep Learning; I love discussing these topics!
-- 😄 Pronouns: he/him
+📫 You can reach me via email at srivastavaanant016@gmail.com.
-- ⚡ Fun fact: I prefer gym over sleep
+😄 Pronouns: he/him